 One of the other important functions that a BOM serves is to track cost.
 It’s easy enough to track cost when you’re just buying parts because you’re only accounting for the initial price and freight, but creating something out of a bunch of different items is another challenge altogether.

-Without a good BOM, it can be easy for the actual cost of your component items to get lost in the mix, and this can skew the actual cost of your end product.
+Without a good bill of materials template, it can be easy for the actual cost of your component items to get lost in the mix, and this can skew the actual cost of your end product.
 Since many businesses derive their price from their costs using markup, inaccurate costing could cause you to under-value the finished goods you create.

 When you’re putting a BOM together, make sure to track the specific costs of the items.
 It might also be a good idea to add a date to the BOM, since the costs of your products can change over time.